Menu

 2. Bring the mixture to a simmer over medium heat, stirring occasionally until butter has melted completely.

 3. Carefully place seasoned halibut fillets into the simmering liquid, ensuring they are fully submerged.
+Cover with lid and cook for 5-7 minutes or until fish is opaque and flakes easily with a fork; thinner fillets may require less cooking time.

 Serving the Dish